 Expanding the Halo universe, Halo Wars 2 introduced new villains and heroes while improving upon its predecessor in key areas, though it can feel flat at points during its campaign.
 It isn’t going to change the lives of RTS, or even Halo, fans, but if you’re looking to scratch an RTS itch from the comfort of your couch with some competent gamepad controls, you will most likely be satisfied.

-One of only a few out-and-out exclusives on this list, Candleman is a puzzle platformer which many gamers have probably let pass them by.
-Despite releasing only this year, it’s been harshly overlooked and already seemingly forgotten about, but it really shouldn’t be.
+Candleman is a puzzle platformer which many gamers have probably let pass them by.
+Despite releasing only early last year, it’s been harshly overlooked and already seemingly forgotten about, but it really shouldn’t be.

 It may not go down as an all-time classic, but Candleman’s novel premise and unique presentation should still win plenty of hearts.
 The player is only given a short amount of time to discover solutions to puzzle as the light dips in and out of the room, which also gradually reveals the narrative with aesthetic cues rather than pure exposition dumps.
 It’s sincere, if a little short, and is definitely worth checking out if you haven’t yet.